Tiberiu02/inck/README.md

 * [ ] Optimize physics engine & rewrite in WebAssembly (not necessary for now, rendering is the bottleneck)
 * [ ] Pen prediction (very hard, requires neural nets)e

+### Tech debt
+* [ ] Send live collaboration update on scroll (not just on pointer move), so that pointer appears to move when scrolling
+* [ ] Optimize live collaboration (send only stroke modification, not entire stroke every time)

 # License

 All right reserved.